jwillinghalpern/fm_rainbow_log/README.md

 ### Customize with `config.json` (recommended)

-To customize colors and default options, create config/json file somewhere on your computer with the following format.
+To customize colors and default options, create config/json file.
 All keys are optional, e.g. you can omit "background" for any field, or omit the field entirely.

 ```json
 {